-Rice has been a necessity for the people in Asia for centuries.
+Rice has been the necessity for the people in Asia from centuries.
 Locals have kept their technique of growing this cereal as their secret and made each grain a precious element for them.
 Most of the rice fields unfold behind mountains and enjoy wonderful landscapes.
 There are some rice terraces that remain intact for years and impressed people with their obstinacy while some are recent.
 These are spread artistically along the sides of the mountains.

 Access of these rice terrace fields is difficult and this makes them more mysterious and gives the chance to explore the deep buried traditions, understand the roots of the culture and spend some beautiful moments with the local communities.
 With this article, explore the most remarkable rice terraces of Asia.